Payment methods:

 Successful participants will be:

-From £1,658 + VAT
+From £1,699 + VAT

 An ODI Data Ethics Professional is recognised by the ODI as competent in the area of data ethics, and the practical steps required to help organisations minimise potential harms that come from data collection, use, and sharing.

-The assessment framework forms the fundamental basis for how we assess if people have passed the course.
-To become a Data Ethics Professional, a minimum of a pass mark must be achieved in all four areas.
+To become a Data Ethics Professional, a minimum of a pass mark must be achieved in all three areas.

 There are two components to the assessment which form part of the programme.